-So basically, you can use this language called 'Solidity' to create your very own smart contract.
+So basically, you can use this language called 'Solidity' to create your smart contract.

 Dapps is short for "Decentralized Applications" and refers to any application that is decentralized in nature, built on a blockchain, and may use tokens for transactions.

-You may be thinking right now "Alright, so Web 3 exists, so why do we even need it", and if that thought went through your mind then great, if it didn't then still great because I am gonna explain why anyways.
+You may be thinking, "Alright, so Web 3 exists, so why do we even need it" and if that thought went through your mind, then great; if it didn't, then still great because I will explain why anyways.

-Let's take, for example, you buy a car insurance policy from an insurance company/broker for $150/month, that insurance company then enters into a contract with you that in the case of an accident involving your car, they will make sure that your car gets fixed.
-What happens here is that you are putting your trust in that insurance broker to come to your aid if your car ever gets wrecked.
-But what if they don't? what then can you do?
+It's tough to trust some random person you don't know with your money, especially when it comes to a scenario similar to the example above.
+Let's take, for example, you buy a car insurance policy from an insurance company/broker for $150/month; that insurance company then enters into a contract with you that in the case of an accident involving your car, they will make sure that your car gets fixed.
+What happens here is that you put your trust in that insurance broker to come to your aid if your car ever gets wrecked.
+But what if they don't?
+What then can you do?
 Short answer, nothing, long answer, they could attend to you, but they would probably be dodgy about it.
-It's really hard to trust some random person you don't know with your money especially when it comes to a scenario similar to the example above.

-Because most of the platforms we use daily are centralized(i.e they are owned by a single entity), the owners of those platforms can basically make decisions that may affect you in some way.
-In this scenario, you have no control over the platform and all it takes is just a simple command to cut you off it.
+Because most of the platforms we use daily are centralized(i.e, owned by a single entity), the platforms' owners can basically make decisions that may affect you in some way.
+In this scenario, you have no control over the medium; all it takes is just a simple command to cut you off it.

 In conclusion, Web3 could deliver us to a future that is truly autonomous and does not rely on people to make decisions for us but relies on software (Smart Contracts) to keep the system trustless, anonymous and free from external control.